Valve/valve.github.io/source/_posts/2014-02-22-rails-developer-guide-to-full-text-search-with-solr.markdown

 end
 {% endcodeblock %}

-Here we have a boilerplate ruby code, we're using strong parameterss to only allow a known set of attributes.
+Here we have boilerplate ruby code, we're using strong parameters to only allow a known set of attributes.
 We then try to create a user and save the new user ID in the session.
-This way `current_user` helper method will be able to get the current user back from the database.
+This way `current_user` helper method will retrieve the current user from the database.
-If the validation fails, we just display the message and render the view again.
+If the validation fails, we just display the message about it and render the view again.

 Let's add those validations: